 Notes

 - Use the smallest holes on a box grater to shred the zucchini.
-There's no need to peel zucchini before shredding it.
+And there's no need to peel zucchini before shredding it, unless if you don't want to see bits of green in your bread.

 - Store the cooled loaf in an airtight container at room temperature for 3 to 4 days, in the fridge for 5 to 7 days, or in the freezer for up to 3 months.